keiseiisobe/policy_gradient/policy_gradient/README.md

-# implement pong game with policy gradient (reinforcement learning algorithm) from scratch (only use numpy)
+# implement pong game with policy gradient from scratch (only use numpy)

 ![alt text](https://ale.farama.org/_images/pong.gif)